cocos-creator/docs-3d-deprecated/en/editor/publish/publish-oppo-mini-game.md

 - **Game Version Name**: is required. **Game Version Name** is the real version, such as: 1.0.0.

 - **Game Version Number**: is required. **Game Version Number** is different from the **Game Version Name**, and the **Game Version Number** is mainly used to distinguish the version update.
 Each time when you submit audit, the game version number is at least 1 higher than the value of the last submitted audit.
-It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted.<br>
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted.

   > **Note**: The **Game Version Number** must be a positive integer.

 - **Supported Minimum Platform Version Number**: is required.
 According to the requirements for OPPO Mini Games, this value must be greater than or equal to **1031**.